 Practical tools and recommended approaches to help sanitation and hygiene practitioners do their work well.

-We believe adaptable, ‘combinable’ learning and sanitation approaches are essential in meeting the increasingly complex challenges of SDG 6.2.
+Adaptable, ‘combinable’ learning and sanitation approaches will be essential to end open defecation and meet the increasingly complex challenges of SDG 6.2.

 How could you use these approaches in your work?

 Context specific and adaptive ‘umbrella’ approaches are vital in assessing which combination of learning and sanitation approaches are most suitable.
 Approaches need to be adapted to diverse contexts, to meet local challenges and needs, and to make sure we leave no one behind.read more